iccaka/AxonCraft/README.md

    $> pip3 install -r requirements.txt
    ```

+There's a demo inside [main.py](main.py) which showcases how to set up, train, and evaluate a simple neural network.

 ## Dependencies

 Please refer to [requirements.txt](requirements.txt) for a list of the python module dependencies.